Airfare: Finding Your International Escape!

-- Skyscanner – Checks all airlines and sites and when looking for local airlines within the foreign country, it pulls those airlines and similar Expedia type websites for that region.
+- Skyscanner – My #1 website!
+Checks all airlines and sites and when looking for local airlines within the foreign country, it pulls those airlines and similar Expedia type websites for that region.
 The best thing about Skyscanner is you can search by cheapest month where it will pull the cheapest months for that destination or you can search an entire month to see what days it is cheap to fly out for that destination.
 I use this site to look up flights within Euope too!
 It picks up airlines that other websites do not.
 Skyscanner also pulls a lot of the airline pages that I listed below such as Vueling, blu panorama & Ryanair.

-- 1-800 Fly Europe– I have booked with them about 3-4 times because they have the best deals.
+- 1-800 Fly Europe– I have booked with them few times because they have the best deals.
 The SECRET- search for flights online and see what they are showing and then call them.
 They somehow can get deals a lot cheaper than what they advertise on their own site and other sites.
 Not all the time but a few times they are cheaper than what is being advertised.
 Last summer our flight was with British Airlines to/from DFW to Milan.
 British Airline’s website had a roundtrip ticket for over $2,500 with tax.
 1-800 Fly Europe website had the exact flight it for $1,600 with tax.
 When I called 1-800 Fly Europe, I booked it for $900 with tax!!
 This has happened each time we booked.

 - Google Flights – This is good when you just wanna getaway and perhaps you want to visit Europe but want to know where in Europe you can fly in/out of for cheap.
 You can put in your dates and search DFW to Europe and it will pull all the flights out of the airports in Europe.